Relative uniform completion of a vector lattice: When in ?

 \eqref{CK-dense-so} Let $f\in C(K)_+$.
 Find a sequence $(x_n)$ in $X$ such that $x_n\uparrow f$ in $C(K)$.
 In particular, $x_n\goesso f$ in $C(K)$.
 By Lemma~\ref{msod-so-ru}, $x_n\goesu f$ in $C(K)$, hence $f\in\ucl{X}=\Xru$. \end{proof}

-\begin{example} Let $(\Omega,\mu)$ be a measure space, and let $X$ be the span of all characteristic functions of measurable sets of finite measure in $L_0(\mu)$.
-It is easy to see that $X$ is an order dense sublattice of $L_0(\mu)$, and that it has PP. According to Theorem~\ref{PP-clos}, $\Xru=X^\delta$.
+\begin{example} Let $(\Omega,\mu)$ be a semi-finite measure space, i.e., every set of positive measure contains a subset of finite positive measure.
+Let $X$ be the span of all characteristic functions of measurable sets of finite measure in $L_0(\mu)$.
+It is easy to see that $X$ is an order dense sublattice of $L_0(\mu)$, and that it has the PP. According to Theorem~\ref{PP-clos}, $\Xru=X^\delta$.
 It is well known that $X^\delta$ is the ideal generated by $X$ in its universal completion.
 Since the universal completion of $X$ is $L_0(\mu)$, we conclude that $\Xru$ is the space of all essentially bounded functions in $L_0(\mu)$ with support of finite measure. \end{example}